Code-Institute-Submissions/CI_PP4_TheosKitchen/README.md

 <br>

 ### Add and Edit Recipes
-- The Add and Edit Recipe page allows the user to add their own recipe to the website.
+- The Add and Edit Recipe pages allows the user to add their own recipe to the website.
-- The Add and Edit Recipe page allows a users to edit their own recipes but should not allow them to edit others.
+- The Add and Edit Recipe pages allows a users to edit their own recipes but should not allow them to edit others.
-- The Add and Edit Recipe page is fully responsive down to mobile size devices.
+- The Add and Edit Recipe pages are fully responsive down to mobile size devices.
 - User stories covered: 7,10,12
 <details><summary>Add and Edit Recipes</summary>
 <img src="documentation/features/add-edit-recipes.jpg">